ErikFortune/fgv/libraries/ts-json-base/docs/ts-json-base.jsonfile.readjsonfilesync.md

 ## JsonFile.readJsonFileSync() function

-Convenience function to read type-safe JSON from a file
+Read type-safe JSON from a file.

 **Signature:**